 Class Remarks P1 Trailer-mounted low-pressure/high-volume pump producing a minimum volume of 500 GPM.
 FSO provides intake and discharge hose.
-P2 Small low-volume/high-pressure portable pumps with intake hose, capable of being transported by one or two people.
-Pumps in this category are the Mark 26, Mark III, ł and Gorman Rupp, or similar type pumps.
-P3 Small low-pressure/high-volume portable pump that can be transported by one or two people.
+P2 Small low-volume/high-pressure portable pumps with intake hose, capable transported by one or two people.
+Pumps in this category are the Mark 26 and Gorman Rupp, or similar type pumps.
+P3 Small low-pressure/high-volume portable pump that can be transported by two people.
 These pumps are similar to a Homelite or Honda trash pump.